Memgames: Introduction

-A substantial amount of work has been done on games very closely related to \Memo.
-For instance, Chapter 15 in Volume 3 of \emph{Winning Ways for your Mathematical Plays}~\cite{BCG03} contains a discussion of the game \textsc{D.U.D.E.N.E.Y.}, which is short for \textsc{Deductions Unfalling, Disallowing Echoes, Not Exceeding Y}.
-For a fixed value of $Y$, moves in \textsc{D.U.D.E.N.E.Y.} are the same as those of \Memo, except that no more than $Y$ stones may ever be removed on a single turn.
+A substantial amount of work has been done on other games closely related to \Memo.
+For instance, Chapter 15 in Volume 3 of \emph{Winning Ways}~\cite{BCG03} contains a discussion of the game \textsc{D.U.D.E.N.E.Y.}\footnote{\textsc{D.U.D.E.N.E.Y.} is a rather contrived acronym for \textsc{Deductions Unfalling, Disallowing Echoes, Not Exceeding Y}.} For a fixed value of $Y$, moves in \textsc{D.U.D.E.N.E.Y.} are the same as those of \Memo, except that no more than $Y$ stones may ever be removed on a single turn.
 The discussion in~\cite{BCG03} refers back to earlier work by Schuh, who discusses the game in~\cite[Chapter XII, \S217--224]{Schuh68} and describes winning strategies when $Y=3,5,7,9$ (the case where $Y$ is even is trivial, since the usual strategy for subtraction games still works).